 It makes application easier, and with its impressive spray mechanism.
 This version of the Rust-oleum product is best for beginners who are working their way around applying primer on complex-shaped materials.

 However, it also has common downsides that you should consider before purchasing.
 Like all other spray primers, the Zinsser by Rust-Oleum 3609 Primer has a limited quantity and needs to be replaced now and then.
-Also, be careful of over-spraying to a certain area, and we advise only using this primer on small-scale projects.
+Also, be careful of over-spraying to a certain area, and I advise only using this primer on small-scale projects.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 4. KILZ Adhesion Primer